VlodkoMr/near-river/api/config/prompts/sql_prompt.md

 - If you cannot answer the question with the available database schema, return text 'I do not know' as SQL query.
 - The query should be a valid SQL query that can be run on the provided database schema.
 Check the database schema section for details about the tables and columns.
 - Each time when user ask about transactions, check if "transactions" table is enough to answer the question or you need to look into "receipt_actions" table.
-- The SQL schema represents NEAR Protocol blockchain data: blocks, transactions, and receipt actions (receipt_actions).
+- The SQL schema represents NEAR Protocol blockchain data: blocks, transactions, and receipt actions.
 - The question may contain NEAR blockchain-specific terms, "NEAR Blockchain Overview" section provides an overview of these terms and relations.
 Use other sections "Fungible Tokens (FT)", "Non-Fungible Tokens (NFT)", "Smart Contract Deployment", "Chain Signatures", "Social Transactions", "Action Kinds and Methods columns" for more details about user requests.
 - Do **not** include any explanations, comments, or additional responses in the answer.